michaeljhanley/sfo-survey-viz/docs/analysis.md

 - **Interpretation of findings**: The relationship between trip purpose and rideshare usage was significant, with a small effect size (V = 0.11).
 This indicates that while business travel status does influence rideshare usage, the magnitude of this effect is relatively small.

 ## Conclusions
-[Insert conclusions drawn from the statistical analysis]
+- Strong statistical significance across the board means these differences are unlikely to be caused by random chance.
+- Effect size of the year-over-year comparison was V = 0.13, indicating a relatively weak effect.
+Despite being statistically significant, the magnitude of the effect is low.
+- Effect size of the demographic analyses ranged from V = 0.11 to V = 0.13.
+This tells us that, while statistically significant given the low p-value, income and travel reason aren't strong determinants of rideshare usage.
+- A consistently weak effect size across three analyses suggests that rideshare use could be influenced by several factors with individually weak effect sizes that add up.
+   - Further analysis on other data points would be required to test this theory.

 ## Limitations and Considerations
-- The analysis assumes random sampling in the survey data
+- The analysis assumes random sampling in the survey data.
-- Category consolidation may impact the granularity of insights
+- Category consolidation may impact the granularity of insights.
-- Chi-square tests show relationship existence but not direction or strength
+- Chi-square tests show relationship existence, but not direction or strength.
 - Differing survey wording

 ## Future Analysis Recommendations
-[Insert recommendations for future analysis or data collection]
+- Contine to explore data on other types of demographics to find more statistically significant relationships.